Grindale, St Nicholas' Church

 The medieval church was almost completely rebuilt in 1874 under the patronage of the Lloyd Greames family of Sewerby.

 Attraction Type: Historic Church

-Location: On a minor road 4 miles north west of Bridlington
+Location: On a minor road, four miles north-west of Bridlington

 Website: Grindale, St Nicholas' Church